Giant slalom: Equipment

 Giant slalom skis are shorter than super-G and downhill skis, and longer than slalom skis.

-In an attempt to increase safety for the 2003–04 season, the International Ski Federation (FIS) increased its minimum sidecut radius for giant slalom skis to 21 m and for the first time imposed minimum ski lengths for GS: 185 cm for men and 180 cm for women.
+In an attempt to increase safety for the 2003–2004 season, the International Ski and Snowboard Federation (FIS) increased its minimum sidecut radius for giant slalom skis to 21 m and for the first time imposed minimum ski lengths for GS: 185 cm for men and 180 cm for women.
 A maximum stand height (the distance from the snow to the sole of the boot) of 55 mm was also established for all disciplines.

 In May 2006, the FIS announced further changes to the rules governing equipment.
-Beginning with the 2007–08 season, the minimum radius for GS skis was increased to 27 m for men and 23 m for women.
+Beginning with the 2007–2008 season, the minimum radius for GS skis was increased to 27 m for men and 23 m for women.
 Additionally, the minimum ski width at the waist was increased from 60 to 65 mm, and the maximum stand height for all disciplines was reduced to 50 mm.
 The best skiers tended to use a bigger sidecut radius, like Ted Ligety at 29 m, and Lindsey Vonn at 27 m.

-For the 2012–13 season, the FIS increased the sidecut radius to 35 m and the minimal length to 195 cm.
+For the 2012–2013 season, the FIS increased the sidecut radius to 35 m and the minimum length to 195 cm.
 Many athletes criticized this decision.
 Often David Dodge was cited.
-Dodge argues that FIS used studies which do not represent a scientific proof.
-He states that it is well known that if one tips the ski 7° more the 35 m ski will have the same turning radius as the 28 m ski.
+Dodge argues that FIS used studies that do not represent a scientific proof.
+He states that it is well known that if one tips the ski 7° more the 35 m ski, will have the same turning radius as the 28 m ski.
 He states as well that knee injuries are decreasing since the 1990s, when carving skis started to be used.

-According to the FIS Specification for Alpine Competition Equipment for the 2024–2025 season, the specifications for FIS World Cup GS skis are as follows: the minimum sidecut radius is 30 m (98 ft) for both men and women, and the minimum ski lengths are 188 cm (74 in) for women and 193 cm (75.9 in) for men.
+According to the FIS Specification for Alpine Competition Equipment for the 2024–2025 season, the specifications for FIS World Cup GS skis are as follows: The minimum sidecut radius is 30 m (98 ft) for both men and women, and the minimum ski lengths are 188 cm (74 in) for women and 193 cm (75.9 in) for men.